google/oss-fuzz/docs/ideal_integration.md

 The quality of the seed corpus has a huge impact on the fuzzing efficiency as it allows the fuzzer to discover new code paths easier.

-The ideal corpus is a minimial set of intputs that provides maximal code coverage.
+The ideal corpus is a minimial set of inputs that provides maximal code coverage.

-For better OSS-Fuzz integration the seed corpus should be available in revision control (can be same or different as the source code).
+For better OSS-Fuzz integration, the seed corpus should be available in revision control (can be same or different as the source code).
 It should be regularly extended with the inputs that (used to) trigger bugs and/or touch new parts of the code.